Adaptive Federated Learning to Optimize Integrated Flows in Cyber-Physical Data Centers: Adaptive Federated Learning-to-Optimization Approach

 where $\sigma(\cdot)=\mathrm{ReLU}(\cdot)$ and $D_p$ denotes dropout with a given probability.
-For the adaptive federated learning, only parameters of the first $\mathcal{K}$, e.g., three, blocks are shared, i.e., $\{(d_1,b_1),(d_2,b_2),(d_3,b_3)\}$.
+For the adaptive federated learning, only parameters of the first few blocks, collected in the index set $\mathcal{K}$ (e.g., the first three blocks), are shared, i.e., $\{(d_1,b_1),(d_2,b_2),(d_3,b_3)\}$.
 Meanwhile, for each agent (data center), an ensemble of $N$ neural networks is designed to boost the generalization performance.
-Specifically, for agent $i$ at the learning round $r$, parameters from all the $N$ neural networks in the ensemble model are averaged for the $\mathcal{K}$ blocks respectively.
+For agent $i$ at the learning round $r$, parameters from all the $N$ neural networks in the ensemble model are averaged for the blocks in $\mathcal{K}$, respectively.